 - Statement of Purpose.
 The statement is submitted through the online application system.

 - Resume.
 The resume is submitted through the online application system.

-- Non-Engineering Applicants: For most programs, to be qualified for admissions consideration, applicants are required to have an engineering major.
+- Generally to be qualified for admissions consideration, applicants are required to hold (or be pursuing) an undergraduate engineering or technology degree in a closely related major.
 However, exceptions exist.
+Bioengineering applicants may hold any engineering or science degree (e.g. Biology, Chemistry).
+Chemical Engineering applicants are considered who hold Biology or Chemistry undergraduate degrees.
 For Engineering Management, mathematics or physics majors with linear algebra and multivariable calculus, or students of any major with the equivalent background in mathematics as an engineering major are acceptable.
 For Energy Systems, quantitative business or finance majors are acceptable if candidates also have some background in computer science and calculus.
-For Information Systems, any technical major (i.e. science, mathematics) is acceptable.
+For Information Systems, any science, engineering, or other technical major are acceptable as long as the candidate provides evidence of technical or programming skills.
 For Mechanical Engineering, majors in applied physics are acceptable.
 For Operations Research, majors in any science discipline including computer science and mathematics are acceptable; other majors considered are economics, business, or other liberal arts with some background in calculus and linear algebra.
-For Telecommunications Systems Management, majors in mathematics, physics, or computer science are acceptable.
+For Telecommunication Networks, majors in mathematics, physics, or computer science are acceptable.